ankaAR/bestiario5e/_creatures/boneclaw.md

 hit_points: "127  (17d10 + 34)"
 armor_class: "16 (armadura natural)"
 condition_immunities: "hechizado, agotamiento, asustado, paralizado, envenenado"
-damage_resistances: "cold, necrotic; bludgeoning, piercing, and slashing from nonmagical attacks"
+damage_resistances: "frío, necrotic; bludgeoning, piercing, and slashing from nonmagical attacks"
 ---

 ***Rejuvenation.*** While its master lives, a destroyed boneclaw gains a new body in 1d10 hours, with all its hit points.
 The new body appears within 1 mile of the boneclaw's master.